xperseguers/t3ext-restdoc/Documentation/Configuration/TxRestdocPi1/Index.rst

 :typoscript:`plugin.tx_restdoc_pi1.documentStructureMaxDocuments =` :ref:`t3tsref:data-type-integer`

-Maximal number of documents to be processed at once when generating the documentation's structure (requires EXT:`dd_googlesitemap`_).
+Maximal number of documents to be processed at once when generating the documentation's structure.

 .. _ts-plugin-tx-restdoc-pi1-advertiseSphinx: